highfidelity/hifi-docs-grav-content/02.explore/06.bank-and-shop/docs.md

 ## Buying High Fidelity Coin

 Currently, you can buy High Fidelity Coins (HFC) using [Ethereum](https://www.ethereum.org/), a blockchain app that trades ETH (Ether).
-The Bank of High Fidelity manages the currency and we gradually increase the number of coins in circulation as the economy grows.
+The Bank of High Fidelity manages HFC and we gradually increase the number of coins in circulation as the economy grows.
 100 HFC is equal to 1 USD.

 To get HFC:
 1. [Book an appointment](https://calendly.com/highfidelity) at the Bank of High Fidelity.